StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 >![](/assets/img/reverse-engineering/debugger-add-breakpoint.png)<br>
 >Adding a breakpoint

-With the breakpoint added, try to move around in-game.
+With the breakpoint added, try to move your character around in-game.
 This will execute `FUN_08044b28` and hit the breakpoint, pausing the game's execution.
 >![](/assets/img/reverse-engineering/debugger-hit-breakpoint.png)<br>
 >Hitting a breakpoint